Arnold2006/Jay_Caption_Beta_one_Batch_WebUI/README.md

 2. Navigate to the **Single Image Processing** tab
 3. Upload an image
 4. Choose caption type and length
-5. (Optional) Add extra options or edit the prompt
+5. **(Optional)** Add extra options or edit the prompt in the **Confirm or Edit Prompt** box
 6. Click **Caption** to generate
 7. Copy or download the generated caption

+**Note:** The prompt automatically updates when you change caption type, length, or extra options, but you can manually edit it before generating.

 ### Batch Processing